Difference Between Bookkeeping vs Accounting

 Both Bookkeeping vs Accounting are popular choices in the market; let us discuss some of the major Differences Between Bookkeeping vs Accounting:

 - A business cannot be judged by the data accumulated through bookkeeping until and unless it is being processed through Accounting.
-In other words, Accounting acts as a bridge between Bookkeeping and Management decision.
+In other words, Accounting acts as a bridge between Bookkeeping and Management decisions.

-- A bookkeeper may or may not require the knowledge of Accounting, he/ she can follow a certain mechanical process to maintain the task of Bookkeeping.
+- A bookkeeper may or may not require the knowledge of Accounting; he/ she can follow a certain mechanical process to maintain the task of Bookkeeping.
 Whereas analyzing, classifying, interpreting, segregating accounting data need the knowledge of Accounting and Finance.
 The functional part includes studying and classifications of Accounting heads/ groups.

 - The process of Bookkeeping is followed by Accounting.
-On the other hand, Accounting is followed by Management accounting where they get to know about different types of financial ratios; based upon these ratios the management can make strategic changes and modifications of the business which are both long-term and short-term in nature.
+On the other hand, Accounting is followed by Management accounting, where they get to know about different types of financial ratios; based upon these ratios, the management can make strategic changes and modifications of the business, which are both long-term and short-term in nature.